-First, the hydraulic parameters: area, hydraulic radius and critical flow, are tabulated for depths ranging from zero to full culvert depth.
+First, the hydraulic parameters: area, hydraulic radius and conveyance flow, are tabulated for depths ranging from zero to full culvert depth.
 A cosine function is used for setting the tabulated depth values in order to give more detail at the bottom and top of the culvert cross sections where the variation of area and hydraulic radius is very non-linear.

-If an irregular cross section shape is specified, and if the depth or level/width table has more than eight pairs of values, the depths in the depth (or level)/width table are used for calculating the hydraulic parameters, otherwise the cosine function is used.
+If an irregular cross section shape is specified, and if the depth or level/width table has the same number of rows as the specified number of QH relations, the depths in the depth (or level)/width table are used for calculating the hydraulic parameters, otherwise the cosine function is used.
 This provides the opportunity for the user to specify the depths at which the hydraulic parameters are to be calculated.